 Please note that we process applications continuously as they are received.
 When you receive an email confirming that your application has been approved, you will no longer be able to make changes to it (Please note that this confirmation email does not mean that you have been assigned the courses you have applied for; you will receive a separate email regarding course allocation later).

 The ISUP course offer is subject to student interest and enrolment.
-Due to unforeseen circumstances there might be changes to the course offer which will be communicated without delay.
+Due to unforeseen circumstances there might be changes to the course offer which can happen up until the beginning of the programme.
+Changes will be communicated without delay.

 Further information about nomination for ISUP, please contact your home university.